 Patrick Thompson is the newest to join the LOC staff.
 He is a native of Louisville and a 1996 graduate of the University of Louisville Physical Therapy School.
 His area of expertise is in orthopaedics especially disorders of the spine.
 He also has experience in acute care and aquatic therapy.
 He is a certified clinical instructor with American Physical Therapy Associations and enjoys working with students.
 He is married to Karen, also a physical therapist, and has 5 children.
 In his spare time, he enjoys playing golf, traveling and spending time with his family.

-Our physical therapy staff prides themselves in not just treating our patient's current condition, but also in working to educate them on their diagnosis, as well as lifestyle changes they can make to prevent recurrent injuries.
+As an added convenience to our patients we provide custom bracing and medical equipment in house such as knee braces, slings, walking boots, crutches, scooters, and more.
+We also provide custom orthotic services.
+Our physical therapy staff are trained in utilizing the latest in scanning and measurement technology in order to create the best custom orthotics to fit your unique needs.
+Our physical therapy staff prides themselves in not just treating our patient’s current condition, but also in working to educate them on their diagnosis, as well as lifestyle changes they can make to prevent recurrent injuries.
 Our therapists work closely with our physicians and have an understanding of their surgical techniques.
-This close work relationship prevents delays in the patient's care and allows your physician to be informed of their progress.
+This close work relationship prevents delays in the patient’s care and allows your physician to be informed of their progress.